ceccopierangiolieugenio/Qliblzma/README.md

 ### Intro

-This project is capable to expose the liblzma api inside any QT peoject.
+This project is capable to expose the liblzma api inside any QT project.

 ### License